Contact Us for a Free Consultation (213) 542-0979

 Los Angeles Sentencing Attorney

-If you have been convicted of a crime, California criminal law provides the defense and the prosecutions an opportunity to be heard in regards to sentencing.
+If you have been convicted of a crime, California criminal law provides the defense and the prosecution with an opportunity to be heard regarding sentencing.

 Legal Rights